 Checked the (e)mail today (is there any other kind?
-That counts, anyway) and discovered that the Lincoln-Kennedy mail chain had reached my inbox again.
-This makes the forth or fifth time I’ve seen this particular bit of fluff since I got on the ‘net back in the 90’s.
-If you’ve never seen it, wander over to Snopes and check out the layman’s idea of a weighty conspiracy.
+Any other kind that counts, anyway) and discovered that the Lincoln-Kennedy mail chain had reached my inbox again.
+This makes the forth or fifth time I’ve seen this particular bit of fluff since I got on the ‘net back in the 90’s:

 We’ll just dispense with the possibilities concerning the more recent events that could be construed as conspiratorial, or the historical evidence that backs up the possibility that these sorts of conspiracies can occur, and just get right down to it, eh?

 Lincoln can be said to have been assassinated by Boothe, because eyewitnesses place him in the private booth with Lincoln when the fatal shot was fired.
-Many people erroneously believe that he acted alone, but the truth is that this was a part of a plot to remove several members of the union gov’t, down to a leader that was deemed to be sympathetic to the Southern cause.
+Many people erroneously believe that he acted alone, but the truth is that this was a part of a plot to remove several members of the United States government, leaving in place a leader that was deemed to be sympathetic to the Southern cause.
 None of the others were successful in their attempts, so the wider conspiracy remains unknown to the average American.

-After watching “Unsolved History: JFK – Beyond the Magic Bullet” (and reading some of the sites I’ve stumbled across today just trying to track down a link to the show) I might be willing to grudge the observation Kennedy was assassinated by Oswald (He was assassinated by Oswald.
-The research to find that first link convinced me of this fact.
-It took awhile to sink in.
-Editor) but it’s far from being a universally accepted fact.
+After watching “Unsolved History: JFK – Beyond the Magic Bullet” (and reading some of the sites I’ve stumbled across today just trying to track down a link to the show) I’m willing to grudge the observation that Kennedy was assassinated by Oswald, but it is far from being a universally accepted fact.

-In both cases it’s quite possible that the assassinations were aided by people high up in the administrations themselves (Robert Kennedy long thought that his brother’s assassin was a shooter trained in a program that he was running in another attempt to get rid of Castro) for reasons that have never been admitted to; reasons that are obvious to anyone who digs into the facts of what the president’s planned before they were killed, and what transpired after they were assassinated.
+In both cases it’s quite possible that the assassinations were aided by people high up in the administrations themselves.
+Robert Kennedy long thought that his brother’s assassin was a shooter trained in a program that he was running in another attempt to get rid of Castro.
+Aided by people high up in the administrations, for reasons that have never been admitted to; reasons that are obvious to anyone who digs into the facts of what the president’s planned before they were killed, and what transpired after they were assassinated.

-I’m left wondering whether the last link in the email chain really wanted to start me off on a conspiracy rant, or was it just the Marilyn Monroe bit at the end that motivated yet another person to hit ‘send’?
-Something else we may just never know…
+I’m left wondering whether the last link in the email chain really wanted to start me off on a conspiracy rant, or was it just the salacious Marilyn Monroe bit at the end that motivated yet another person to hit ‘send’?
+Something else we may just never know.